-An M.S. degree will be granted after completion of at least 24 hours of coursework, 6 hours of dissertation research credit, and submission of one peer-reviewed first-author paper from journal approved by the student's supervisory committee.
+An M.S. degree will be granted after completion of at least 30 hours of coursework, successful completion of the qualifying exam, and submission of one peer-reviewed first-author paper from a journal approved by the committee..

 Continuous Registration Requirements